 Video of the Day

 Because flies need moisture and rotting material to breed, landscaping and garden maintenance are crucial to keeping flies away from your patio.
 Keep grass trimmed, and trim trees and bushes.
 Rake leaves and mulch or compost them.
 Remove any standing water, including that in planters.
-According to the University of Florida's Department of Entomology and Nematology, "Straw is one of the best fly-breeding materials."
-Keep this fact in mind when decorating for holidays like Halloween, and place straw bales well away from your patio.
+Straw is a popular place for flies to breed, so keep this in mind when decorating for holidays like Halloween, and place straw bales well away from your patio.

 Plants in the Cymbopogon genus, called lemon grasses, have insect-repelling properties.
 Three common varieties are C. nardus, C. winterianus and C. citratus.
-The attractive and pleasantly aromatic Pelargonium citrosum is marketed as "mosquito plant," "citronella plant" or "citronella geranium," but there is disagreement over whether the plant truly repels insects.
+The attractive and pleasantly aromatic Pelargonium citrosum is marketed as "mosquito plant," "citronella plant," or "citronella geranium," but there is disagreement over whether the plant truly repels insects.

 Fly traps can be purchased or made easily at home.
 Most consist of a bait bag or bottle covered with an inverted cone-shaped lid.
 Attracted by the bait, flies enter through an opening in the tip of the cone and are unable to find the exit once they have eaten.

 Fly paper strips can also be used outdoors, but they may trap beneficial insects as well as pests.
 Traps using ultraviolet light, commonly known as bug zappers, can also be effective in reducing the adult fly population around the patio.